(Go to the link above for office hours, course information, and links to reserach papers.)

 A favorite topic of mine is the study of chip-firing games on metric graphs.
 These games are related to the subject of sandpiles in combinatorics, and also have deep and surprising links to algebraic geometry.
 This subject may be an excellent starting point for students who want to start working on concrete problems right away, and simultaneously gain a window into some of the deeper waters of algebraic geometry.

 I teach courses at all levels of the mathematics curriculum.
 My upper-division courses focus on abstract algebra and its applications, especially subjects related to algorithms and computation.
-Before coming to Amherst, I taught a popular course in mathematical cryptography at Brown University, combining both written proofs and programming; I hope to develop a similar course at Amherst in the future.
+One of my favorite courses is Cryptography, which serves as an introduction to abstract algebra in an applied context, as well as an introduction to programming for mathematics students.

 I emphasize problem-solving and intuition in all my courses.
 I hope to communicate the habits of mind that allow students to both ask and answer challenging questions, rather than simply learning formulas.